The following additional terms and conditions are applicable to Sales Orders for Single Point Global’ s Managed Device Support Services:

 Customer will be required to maintain complex passwords for its user accounts where applicable.
 Single Point Global is not responsible for unexpected use of Services whether by ex-employees, compromised user passwords or any other misuse of Customer accounts, including all costs incurred by such unexpected use of Service, unless caused by the gross negligence or willful misconduct of Single Point Global.

-Single Point Global controls the version of hardware and software running on its infrastructure and does not guarantee that it is compatible with any version changes made by the Customer on their network, server, OS or application infrastructure.
-It is the Customer’s responsibility to ensure that any version changes planned on their infrastructure are compatible with Single Point Global equipment and software.
+It is the Customer’s responsibility to ensure that any software or firmware version changes planned on their infrastructure are compatible with Single Point Global equipment, support, and software.
 Single Point Global can make available a testing schedule to test interoperability (Professional Services charges may apply).
 Single Point Global retains the right to change the version of software and hardware of its infrastructure and will provide Customer a notification of this change no less than sixty (60) days in advance.

-Customer shall be fully responsible for providing to Single Point Global at Customer’s own expense and in a timely manner the following:
+Customer is required and shall be fully responsible for providing to Single Point Global at Customer’s own expense and in a timely manner the following:

 Customer acknowledges that in the event of a support issue, Customer is responsible for on-site cooperative testing with Single Point Global to assist in the diagnosis of the trouble or engage in Professional Services described in Article 7 for onsite support.

 Customer acknowledges that certain activities, including the following, are excluded from this PSA and may subject the Customer to additional fees beyond the scope of this Service.